sixhops/css-box-model-and-positioning/README.md

 `Clear` is saying "I'm not sure how much space I'm going to take but whatever it is clear off my right side" so our text respects its wishes and drops to the line below.

+> Annotation: Assessment - Have the students create a 2-column website.

+## Create a two-column website - STUDENT PRACTICE (10 mins "YOU DO")

+Create a new html file named columns.html and have it reference an external stylesheet named style.css.
+In the page create a div that contains a `<div>` and a `<p>`.
+Make the `<div>` appear on the left and the `<p>` appear next to it on the right using floats.
+Provide a pleasant margin between the `<div>` and the `<p>`.
+Put a short, 3-item `<ul>` in the `<div>` and make sure the `<div>` provides padding for the list.
+Put a few paragraphs of text in the `<p>`.

+> Annotation: Activity notes - This ties back into margin and padding and the objectives to be able to create a multi-column page using floats.
+Students have a degree of freedom to determine how they will achieve the requirements of this assignment.

 ## Conclusion (5 mins)

 - Compare the elements of The Box Model - margin, border, padding, content.
 - How do floats work with clears to create a multicolumn layout?
 - Compare inline-block, block, and inline.

+> Annotation: Closing review - Reiterate what learning objectives they have achieved.
+Box model properties margin, border, and padding determine spacing around, within, and between elements.
+Elements can be inline, block, or inline-block which determines whether they can be lined up next to each other or take up the full page width.
+Position properties Determine where the element appears in the page or parent element.
+Static is default.
+Relative allows for adjustment of position based on where it would have been originally.
+Fixed forces the element to stay bound to the browser window and not to move with scrolling.
+Absolute allows the element to be placed according to coordinates within its parent container.
+Using the float property tells other elements that they can flow around the floated element.
+Elements can be forced to stop flowing around the floated item by using the clear property.
+And you've created a basic, two-column page.
+We will be advancing our knowledge of CSS in the next section.